Article updated: May 02, 2022

 Troubleshoot Twitter publishing errors

-These are the most common publishing errors we receive from Twitter, along with recommendations to resolve them.
+These are the most common publishing errors we get from Twitter, along with recommendations for how to fix them.

 To reduce the risk of having your account locked in the future, see Twitter’s help article Help with my compromised account.